Fathom (AI Meeting Notes) Alternatives

 Trade-offs

-• Less mature team workspace than Fathom
+• No desktop or mobile app, less polished team workspace than Fathom

 Team

-$25/user/mo annual
+$20/user/mo annual

 Migration steps